Is It Worth

 Traveling?

-Enter your home scale and rent.
-We show every active market ranked by what you'd actually net per month — after cost of living, state income tax, and per diem.
+Enter your home scale, rent, and the per-diem rate from the call you're considering.
+We show every market ranked by what you'd actually net per month — after cost of living and state income tax.

 Effective hourly = scale after state tax + per diem monthly ÷ hours, adjusted for local cost of living index.

-Housing estimates: typical extended stay or 1BR near job sites — not downtown rates.
-Per diem data from where2bro.com, GoHereBro, and verified community reports.
+Housing estimates: typical extended-stay or 1BR near job sites — not downtown rates.
+Source: regional housing benchmarks.

 The Per Diem Playbook